 You'll need to find out if you already have car rental insurance from one of the above sources.
-If you discover you don't have car rental insurance or you're not sure, you can purchase insurance at the rental counter.
+If you discover that you don't have one yet or or you're not sure, you can purchase insurance at the rental counter.

 Car rental companies often make these options even more confusing by combining two or more into insurance packages.
 You could evaluate each product separately.

 Steps to take regarding car rental insurance

 - First determine if you have a need for the service

 - Verify if you are not already covered by your credit card or personal travel insurance

 - Finally, comparison-shop the costs of each car rental company.
 Note that in some travel hot-spots, the cost of taxes, fees, surcharges and optional insurance can easily exceed the daily base rate of the car rental itself.